 Important posthumous exhibitions include a major retrospective at the Fundació Tàpies, Barcelona (1997; travelled to MAC Marseille; Fundação de Serralves, Porto; Palais des Beaux-Arts, Brussels and Paço Imperial, Rio de Janeiro); The Experimental Exercise of Freedom, LA MoCA, Los Angeles (1999); WACK!
 Art and the Feminist Revolution, LA MoCA, Los Angeles (2007); The Art of Participation: 1950 to Now, SFMoMA, San Francisco (2008); Elles@CentrePompidou at the Pompidou Centre, Paris (2009), and Estudos e Maquetes, Alison Jacques Gallery, London (2010).
 Clark will be the subject of a major retrospective at MoMA, New York 10 May – 24 August 2014 .

-Clark’s work is held in collections worldwide including MoMA, New York; Tate Collection, London; The Museum of Fine Arts, Houston, TX; MAM, Rio de Janeiro; Museo Nacional Centro de Arte Reina Sofia, Madrid and Centre Pompidou, Paris.
+Clark’s work is held in collections worldwide including MoMA, New York; Tate Modern, London; The Museum of Fine Arts, Houston, TX; MAM, Rio de Janeiro; Museo Nacional Centro de Arte Reina Sofia, Madrid and Centre Pompidou, Paris.